apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 The agent needs to know what individual components to load and how they are connected in order to constitute the flow.
 This is done by listing the names of each of the sources, sinks and channels in the agent, and then specifying the connecting channel for each sink and source.
-For example, a agent flows events from an Avro source called avroWeb to HDFS sink hdfs-cluster1 via a JDBC channel called jdbc-channel.
-The configuration file will contain names of these components and jdbc-channel as a shared channel for both avroWeb source and hdfs-cluster1 sink.
+For example, an agent flows events from an Avro source called avroWeb to HDFS sink hdfs-cluster1 via a file channel called file-channel.
+The configuration file will contain names of these components and file-channel as a shared channel for both avroWeb source and hdfs-cluster1 sink.

 Starting an agent